aws-samples/aws-cloudformation-publisher/README.md

 * Configure the "Source" section
 * Press "Start build"

-You will see the bucket and template names in the build output.
+You will see the S3 bucket and output CloudFormation template names in the build output.

 ## Notifications